 Can a Collection Agency Garnish Wages?

-This is often a difficult question to answer because it is permitted in some states for a debt collector to garnish wages and not permitted in others.
+This is often a difficult question to answer because some states permit a debt collector to garnish wages and some do not.
 Some types of debts are subject to garnishment where others are not.

 Federal student loan debt may be garnished from your wages.
 The garnishment amount is limited to 15% of your disposable income.